k2view-academy/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

-Click for more information about [BE TDM DB tables and the hold BE and post-execution processes relationship](06_be_product_tdmdb_tables.md).
+Click [here](06_be_product_tdmdb_tables.md) for more information about the BE TDM DB tables and the BE and the BE and post-execution processes relationship.

   [![Previous](/articles/images/Previous.png)](03_tdm_gui_data_centers_window.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](05_tdm_gui_product_window.md)